-Most trainers recommend providing dogs with at least one chew toy, and giving them plenty of daily exercise.
+Most trainers recommend providing dogs with at least one chew toy and giving them plenty of daily exercises.
 This helps them burn energy, which in turn reduces the likelihood they'll become bored.

 Canines exhibit a lot of other frustrating habits, such as biting, aggressive behavior, running away, and digging.
 But the five listed above represent the most common.